 Adults need around 7-8 hours of sleep.
-We get in our beds, looking forward to some much deserved rest, but we often find ourselves tossing and turning on our king size mattresses.
+We get in our beds, looking forward to some much-deserved rest, but we often find ourselves tossing and turning on our king size mattresses.
 More often than not, we give little thought to why it is that we did not sleep well.
-A night or two of less sleep, is alright.
+A night or two of less sleep is alright.
 It starts getting serious when it becomes an everyday affair.
 You start dreading going to bed.

-Losing out on sleep can be a result of a number of factors, some of them being stress, mental health disorders, side effects of medications and other health issues.
+Losing out on sleep can be a result of a number of factors, some of them being stress, mental health disorders, side effects of medications, and other health issues.
 A prolonged period of sleeplessness can have the following effect on you:

 One of the foremost effects of Insomnia is poor health.
 It causes your blood pressure to shoot up which increases the risk of heart conditions.
 Less sleep also affects the release of insulin.
-People with sleep disorder have a more glucose level.
+People with a sleep disorders have a more glucose level.
 Poor sleep can also cause obesity and a weaker immune system.

 MENTAL HEALTH DISORDERS

-When you don’t sleep well, you tend to get moody, extra emotional and easily irritable, so when you don’t get enough sleep you become anxious about not being able to sleep.
+When you don’t sleep well, you tend to get moody, extra emotional, and easily irritable, so when you don’t get enough sleep you become anxious about not being able to sleep.
 This can trigger anxiety and depression.